logo

 <SourceCode href="/" />

-doom provides some global components to assist in document writing, which can be used directly without import.
+doom provides some global components to assist in documentation writing, which can be used directly without import.
 Currently, these include:

-Component for document overview, used to display the document directory.
+Document overview component used to display the document directory

-Sometimes, due to nested indentation, the custom container syntax may become invalid.
-The Directive component can be used as a substitute.
+Sometimes, due to nested indentation, the custom container syntax may fail.
+You can use the Directive component as a replacement.

-- The directory structure of multi-language documents (`doc/en`) needs to be fully consistent with the documents under the `doc/zh` directory to ensure that the links of multi-language documents are identical except for the language identifier.
+- The directory structure of multilingual documents (`doc/en`) needs to be exactly the same as the documents under the `doc/zh` directory to ensure that the links in multilingual documents are identical except for the language identifier.

-worry about this issue, as the automated translation tools will
+this issue.
+The automated translation tools will automatically generate the

 </Directive>

-• The directory structure of multi-language documents (doc/en) needs to be fully consistent with the documents under the doc/zh directory to ensure that the links of multi-language documents are identical except for the language identifier.
+• The directory structure of multilingual documents (doc/en) needs to be exactly the same as the documents under the doc/zh directory to ensure that the links in multilingual documents are identical except for the language identifier.

-If automated translation tools are used for translation, there is no need to worry about this issue, as the automated translation tools will automatically generate the directory structure of the target language documents based on doc/zh.
+If you are using automated translation tools, you do not need to worry about this issue.
+The automated translation tools will automatically generate the target language document directory structure based on doc/zh.

 <ExternalSite name="connectors" />